Rebuilding the blog and resolving the issue where only TCP communication from Starlink to ConoHa VPS fails to reach

 ~~~

-With this, both upstream and downstream are normalized, and the packet segment size becomes 1360.
+With this, both inbound and outbound traffic are normalized, and the packet segment size becomes 1360.

 $ mtr -T -P 443 -n -r -c 2 163.44.113.145